-- 0.1 This Planning, Design and Access Statement ('PDAS') establishes the framework of planning considerations in the preparation of a full planning application submitted to Swansea Council ('SC' or the 'Council') for the proposed construction and operation of a Battery Energy Storage System (BESS) of up to 100 megawatts ('MW') electricity capacity and associated works. - 0.2 The initial introduction Section 1 (Introduction) establishes the description of the development, the purpose of the proposals, establishes an overview of the national and local policy context, and need for battery storage development.
+- 0.1 This Planning, Design and Access Statement ('PDAS') establishes the framework of planning considerations in the preparation of a full planning application submitted to Swansea Council ('SC' or the 'Council') for the proposed construction and operation of a Battery Energy Storage System (BESS) and associated infrastructure. - 0.2 Section 1 (Introduction) sets out the description of the development, the purpose of the proposals, establishes an overview of the national and local policy context, and need for battery storage development.
 This section also outlines the main physical characteristics of the Proposed Development and describes the Site's geographical location and physical context.
-A background on the Applicant, Pre-Application Consultation, EIA Screening, a list of documents to be submitted with the planning application, and a subheading setting out the purpose and structure of the report conclude the introductory section. - 0.3 Section 2 (The Site and Surrounding Area) of the Statement describes the Site and its key features, the planning history of relevance that relates to it, any local planning designations, any allocations that apply, and the Applicant's site selection process. - 0.4 Section 3 (The Proposed Development) provides an overview of the description of the Proposed Development including its main components and development features, the need for the development, and design and access characteristics including use, amount, layout, appearance, and access. - 0.5 The Design Approach (Section 4) and Design Components (Section 5) sections outline the approach taken to the design of the scheme including design principles and the evolution of the design.
+A background on the Applicant, pre-application community and consultee consultation, planning pre-application, EIA Screening, a list of documents to be submitted with the planning application, and a subheading setting out the purpose and structure of the report conclude the introductory section. - 0.3 Section 2 (The Site and Surrounding) of the Statement describes the Site and its key features, the planning history of relevance that relates to it, any local planning designations, any allocations that apply, and the Applicant's site selection process. - O.4 Section 3 (Proposed Development) provides an overview of the description of the Proposed Development including its main components and development features, the need for the development, and design and access characteristics including use, amount, layout, appearance, and access. - 0.5 The Design Approach and Evolution (Section 4) and Design Components (Section 5) outline the approach taken to the design of the scheme including design principles and the evolution of the design.
 Analysis of the key components of the Proposed Development is undertaken through design-based review of the Site's use, the quantum of development, the proposed layout, the scale of the main structures, the appearance, and approach taken to landscaping. - 0.6 Section 6 (Planning Policy Context) sets out the legislative and policy framework for determination of the Planning Application.
 This includes the national and local policy context of the National Development Framework: Future Wales- The National Plan 2040, Planning Policy Wales 2024, and the Swansea Local Development Plan 2010-2025, amongst other considerations. - 0.7 In Section 7 (Assessment of the Proposed Development) an assessment is made as to how the proposals have been influenced by and comply with each aspect of National and Local Planning Policy.